Where do you practice medicine?

-My cost is $200/hour.
+My cost is $220/hour for virtual or phone appointment, $250/hour for a home visit.
 You can expect the initial consultation to take at least one hour.
-Follow up appointments can be made as needed, tailored to your situation and needs.
+Follow up appointments can be made if needed, tailored to your situation.
 I currently do not take insurance.

-Can you prescribe me pain medications or be my doctor?
+Can you prescribe me pain medications or be my primary doctor?

-At this time, my private practice is only for consultation discussions that does not include medical management.
-If pain or symptom management issues are apparent during our meetings, I may offer to communicate with your medical team to advocate and ensure that you are getting adequately treated.
+At this time, my private practice is only for consultation/guidance and does not include medication management.
+If pain or symptom management issues are apparent during our meetings, we can discuss ways to advocate with your health care team for adequate treatment.

-Will you prescribe mediations for physician aid-in-dying (also sometimes called physician assisted suicide)?
+Do you help people with physician aid-in-dying (also sometimes called physician assisted suicide)?

-During our consultation, we can discuss any questions you have about your options and rights in California.
+During our consultation, we can discuss your options and rights in California.
 This could include the End Of Life Options Act which allows patients with a terminal illness and prognosis of 6 months or less to acquire medications that will cause their death.
-There are a number of steps that need to be taken for this program and we can review the ways that I could assist in completing these steps.
+There are a number of steps and criteria that need to be met for this program, and I can assist in guiding you through them if you qualify.

 Follow me on social media!